Alakol Lake

 Beaches

 There is more to Alakol than birds.
 The black pebble beaches around the lake offer opportunities for swimming or simply soaking up the sun.
-The water, which is 16% salt, is renowned for its healing qualities.
+The water, which is 16% salinity, is renowned for its healing qualities.
 It is traditionally where cosmonauts go for rest and relaxation after a mission.
-If water seems boring, try a mud bath instead.
+If the water seems boring, try a mud bath instead.

 Horse riding

-To really get a feel of life in the region, take the opportunity to stay with a local family or you can even stay in a traditional yurt.
+Near the lake is another possible activity, as well as walking in the nearby mountains.
+To really get a feel for the life in the region, take the opportunity to stay with a local family or even stay in a traditional yurt.
+At the moment, the only permit needed for the Alakol Area is permission from the local police in Usharal to enter the mountain area near the Chinese border.